“…women do still get pregnant in their late 40s and

 • Unplanned Pregnancy

-Is it possible to become pregnant during perimenopause?
+Is it possible to get pregnant during perimenopause?

-In Looking After Yourself: Sex and Relationships – Contraception During Menopause the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:
+In Looking After Yourself During Menopause: Sex and Relationships – Contraception During Menopause the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:

 “Your fertility will decline as you age, but while you still ovulate it is possible to get pregnant.
 In the lead-up to menopause, you can ovulate twice during one cycle.
 And you can still ovulate up to three months before your final period”.2